blaizard/bzd/tools/bdl/docs/executors.md

 }
 ```

-Multiple executors can be created and deployed on the same process/binary, this can be usefull to have different task priorities for example.
+Multiple executors can be created and deployed on the same process/binary, this can be useful to have different task priorities for example.

 ## Default executor